Discover the Latest Surface Trends and Earn CEU Credits. Register for July Webinars Today! Learn More >

 Research

-If you haven’t already, we invite you to join the Kitchen & Bath Pro Hub—NKBA’s dedicated research community.
-It’s a great space to connect with peers, share insights, and be part of ongoing industry conversations.
+One more call for you to get on the inside track.
+If you haven’t already, we invite you to join the Kitchen & Bath Pro Hub, NKBA’s dedicated research community.
+It’s a great place to connect with peers, share insights, help shape the future of NKBA Research—and earn rewards along the way.

 Webinars & Virtual Events